-31 December 2014 - Submit the Government a draft of the act on financial control in public administration and the review of management of territorial self-governing units.
+31 May 2013 / 31 March 2014 - Submit to the Government a draft of the Act on financial control in the public administration, including managerial control, internal audit and central harmonization.

 Anticorruption effect: Higher law enforcement at the fulfilment of the Act on Financial Control in Public Administration.
 Better quality of financial management control, quality improvement of managing control, quality improvement of internal audit and assurance of the full functional internal audit independence.